x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/procedures-for-client-access-rules.md

   Get-ClientAccessRule -Identity "<RuleName>" | Format-List
   ```

 - See which Client Access Rules would affect a specific client connection to Exchange Online by using the **Test-ClientAccessRule** cmdlet.
-For more information, see the [Use Exchange Online PowerShell to test Client Access Rules](procedures-for-client-access-rules.md#TestCARs) section later in this topic.
+For more information, see the [Use Exchange Online PowerShell to test Client Access Rules](#use-exchange-online-powershell-to-test-client-access-rules) section later in this topic.

 ## Use Exchange Online PowerShell to set the priority of Client Access Rules
-<a name="CARPriority"> </a>

 By default, Client Access Rules are given a priority that's based on the order they were created in (newer rules are lower priority than older rules).
 A lower priority number indicates a higher priority for the rule, and rules are processed in priority order (higher priority rules are processed before lower priority rules).
 No two rules can have the same priority.